 Hanging from the bottom of Kō's roof are rows of thousands of small, stainless steel beads which are reminiscent of the sun cascading through Maui's misty rain, especially when they catch the sunlight and dance in the breeze.
 The beads are arranged in organic swirls, to signify Maui's daily trade winds.

 Native to Hawaii, ohia trees greet guests at the entrance of Kō.
-An eye-level herb garden, tropical foliage, and of course, sugarcane is planted around the south side of the restaurant.
+Tropical foliage isplanted around the south side of the restaurant, while a nearby fresh herb garden is just past the restaurant.
 Bear grass is pressed between frosted acrylic and natural Brazilian granite, and large hollowed stone pendants frequent the bar tops and tables.

 Linear elements are repeated throughout Kō to reflect rows of sugarcane crops - the flooring is arranged in thick, even rows and the upholstering on the bar cushions is striped with shades of green and browns.
 The circular back splash around Kō Bar features columns of recycled glass.
 Fire is incorporated with odorless torches and glowing acrylic sconces which symbolize the sugarcane smoke rising into the Maui sky at harvest.